-Unfortunately the Spring Break has a dark side.
-A large minority of young college women and a majority of young college men get drunk on a daily basis and participate in using illegal drugs.
-As a fact, the data from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) indicated during spring break “binge drinking” goes to the extreme.
+Unfortunately, spring break has a dark side.
+A large minority of young college women and a majority of young college men get drunk on a daily basis.
+Additionally, some participate in using illegal drugs.
+In fact, the data from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) indicated during spring break “binge drinking” goes to the extreme.

-Impairment is always a major factor in Car Accidents, motorcycle accidents and pedestrian accidents.
-Recently in the Wellington, Florida area, a young 18 year old who was impaired drove his car at a high rate of speed, and crashed into a vehicle killing the occupant.
-During the Break, impairment becomes even a more significant contributor to why people fall, drown, get into fights, and other predicaments that cause serious personal injuries to themselves and others.
+Impairment is always a major factor in car accidents, motorcycle accidents, and pedestrian accidents.
+Recently in the Wellington, Florida area, a young 18-year-old who was impaired drove his car at a high rate of speed.
+He crashed into another vehicle killing the occupant.
+During the break, impairment becomes an even more significant contributor.
+It causes people to fall down, drown, get into fights, and other serious predicaments that cause personal injury.

-While there are no definitive rankings, certain US cities have experienced a higher incidence of drinking related crimes and other issues while the revelry goes on.
+While there are no definitive rankings, certain US cities have experienced a higher incidence of drinking-related crimes.
 Here are a few examples: